pelle112112/RustExam/README.md

 #### Initial DB setup

-Whenever the API starts it will make sure it has access to a collection in mongoDB called users, that the username in the users collection is indexed, and that there is 2 test users available - 1 admin user and 1 regular user with the following credentials:
+Whenever the API starts it will make sure it has access to a collection in mongoDB called users, that the username in the users collection is indexed, and that there are 2 test users available - 1 admin user and 1 regular user with the following credentials:

 ```
 Admin user